 Decide how to integrate your sponsors into your virtual event

-You’ve hooked in your event sponsor, and it’s time to put together an irresistible sponsorship package.
+You’ve hooked your event sponsor, and it’s time to assemble an irresistible sponsorship package.

 Ultimately, your sponsors want value.
-You must ensure they get what they need from your partnership.
-Generally, brands will want to achieve three things from your event:
+Regarding sponsorships for virtual events, you must ensure they get what they need from your partnership.
+Generally, brands will want to achieve three things from your event:·

 - Greater brand awareness